Trackelf/caustic3-vita-wrapper/README.md

 - Special thanks to the PS Vita homebrew community.
 - Feedback and code reviews by experienced Vita developers and reverse engineers are welcome.

+## Licensing and Permissions

+This is a community, non-commercial port.
+The original author has granted permission to bundle `libcaustic.so` and an unlock package inside the VPK.
+The exact permission text and verification details are documented in `PERMISSION.md`.

+- No official support from the original author
+- Text name use only
+- If permission terms change, we will comply and update distribution accordingly
 ---

 ## 🤝 Credits